mhdawson/micro-app-ping-monitor/README.md

 # micro-app-ping-monitor

 Micro-app to monitor remote hosts and alert and take action when hosts are not responding.
+Its obviously not a replacement for a full featured monitoring tool but is handy if you want to monitor a small number of hosts and automtically be notified or take action when they are not responding.

 It allows one or more monitor instances to be defined, each with one or more hosts to be monitored.
 If more than one host is configured for an instance it can be "all" or "any".
 In the case of all, all of the hosts must respond or an alert is signaled.
 In the case of "any" then only if none of the hosts are available will an alert be signaled.